w181496/My-CTF-Challenges/Balsn-CTF-2019/README.md

 ### Step 3

 The content of `config.php` tells us that the flag is in the MySQL database.

-So our next target is to query MySQL Server and get the result.
+Our next target is to query MySQL Server and get the result.

 And we know the user is `admin` with empty password, so we can use `gopher://` protocol to  SSRF to query the MySQL Server.

 <br>

-But the gopher payload is toooooo long, we should find a way to bypass the strict regex rule first.
+Since the gopher payload is toooooo long, we should find a way to bypass the strict regex rule first.

 If you try to search all PHP functions that satisfy the regex rule and length limit, you will find a useful function: `getenv()`.
 This function will return the specifying header value.

-Hence, we can put our gopher payload into the HTTP header.
+Hence, we can put our gopher payload into the HTTP header:

 `(~%98%9A%8B%9A%91%89)(~%B7%AB%AB%AF%A0%AB)` (length: 18)